USAG Benelux Spotlight: Jarrett Wolfe

 |0

-This work, USAG Benelux Spotlight: Jarrett Wolfe [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Benelux Spotlight: Jarrett Wolfe, by Richard Komurek, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: [Editor’s Note: In this series, we are shining a light on our workforce in and around the Benelux.
-This Spotlight is on Jarrett Wolfe, APS-2 Zutendaal Site Manager, who shares his pride in Native American heritage as an example of strength through diversity in Benelux community.]